PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 * **`<bety_url>` — the path portion of the URL at which this BETY app instance will be deployed**

-**IMPORTANT!
-Except as noted, these instructions assume you are running commands as "yourself", that is, not as root or any other user with special permissions.**

 ## Step 1: Log in to the Deployment Machine.